openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

      "Had a marvelous time at WriteCamp Milwaukee 2 Saturday.
      Mercy Hill Church at the Hide House is a fantastic venue,  which you can see for yourself in the Flickr feed.
-The space was broken  up into five session areas: Two in the main sanctuary area, with  plenty of separation, so no one got confused by audio bleedthrough;  three smaller classrooms.
+The space was broken  up into five session areas: Two in the main â€œsanctuaryâ€ area, with  plenty of separation, so no one got confused by audio bleedthrough;  three smaller classrooms.
      The whole conference had a pretty analog feel to it for this  techie.
 I brought my laptop, and lugged it around unopened pretty much  all day.
 I confined my notes to pen and paper."